1950s

 1950s Dressmaking Patterns

 Made in an expensive fabric such as shot silk home dressmakers could save pounds by making her own dresses.
-When trimmed with a fashionable fake flower and a matching stole added, the outfit offered an element of originality amid mass produced goods.
+When trimmed with a fashionable fake flower and a matching stole added, the outfit offered an element of originality amid mass-produced goods.

 A dress pattern could just as easily be made up in a washable cotton as a summer dress.

-1950's Patterns by McCall's, Butterick, Simplicity and Vogue
+1950's Patterns by McCall's, Butterick, Simplicity, and Vogue

 By the mid 50s dressmaking patterns made by pattern companies like Butterick, McCalls, Simplicity and Vogue were vastly improved.
-The little dressmaker had all but vanished, so middle class women began to take up dressmaking as a useful hobby.
+The little dressmaker had all but vanished, so middle-class women began to take up dressmaking as a useful hobby.

-In this set of sewing patterns below from c1950, you can almost visualize Doris Day wearing the trim tidy precise check dress and the neat 'pure' white yoke and collar with that pert little hat.
+In this set of sewing patterns below from 1950s, you can almost visualize Doris Day wearing the trim tidy precise check dress and the neat 'pure' white yoke and collar with that pert little hat.

 These examples of old pattern covers are also all courtesy of Patterns from the Past, and if you look carefully you'll notice they all feature check, stripe, plain or spot fabrics.